IETF-TEAS-WG/actn-poi/draft-ietf-teas-actn-poi-applicability.md

 - L3VPN Network Model (L3NM), defined in the "ietf-l3vpn-ntw" YANG
 module of {{?RFC9182}};

-- L3NM TE Service Mapping, defined in the "ietf-l3nm-te-service-
-mapping" YANG module of {{TSM}};
+- L3NM TE Service Mapping, defined in the "ietf-l3nm-te-service-mapping" YANG module of {{TSM}};

 - L2VPN Network Model (L2NM), defined in the "ietf-l2vpn-ntw" YANG
 module of {{?RFC9291}};

-- L2NM TE Service Mapping, defined in the "ietf-l2nm-te-service-
-mapping" YANG module of {{TSM}}.
+- L2NM TE Service Mapping, defined in the "ietf-l2nm-te-service-mapping" YANG module of {{TSM}}.

 {: #pcep}